 Google Doc hacks

-When Google Drive crashed recently, it made international news headlines.
+When Google Drive crashed back in April 2019, it made international news headlines.
 For some of us – especially those who work on a 100% web-based platform – it felt like the end of the world.
 That’s how much every other company uses its services to function on a daily basis.

 Google Drive seems to have an endless supply of functions, but perhaps the most-used one is Google Docs.
 Here, we’ve compiled a list of hacks to boost your work productivity using the programme.

 Check out some of our other work hacks here:

 - Office hacks

 - Hacks for office ladies to stay fresh all day

 - Office wear hacks

 1. Keyboard shortcuts for just about every function